Ammar Ahmed, M.D.

 About

-Ahmed practices general dermatology at both the downtown Austin and Kyle clinics, and also directs the dermatology service for CommUnityCare Health System in Austin.
-He is board-certified by the American Board of Dermatology, and is a fellow of the American Academy of Dermatology.
-Ahmed has a special interest in disorders of pigmentation, especially vitiligo, and serves as head of the Central Texas Center for Pigmentary Disorders.
-He is actively involved in research and has presented his findings at meetings around the world and through multiple peer-reviewed articles.
+Dr. Ahmed practices general dermatology at Ascension Medical Group’s downtown Austin and Buda clinics and directs the dermatology service for CommUnityCare health system in Austin.
+He is board-certified by the American Board of Dermatology and is a fellow of the American Academy of Dermatology.
+Dr. Ahmed has a special interest in disorders of pigmentation, especially vitiligo, and serves as head of the Central Texas Center for Pigmentary Disorders.
+He has served on the board of directors of the national Skin of Color Society and chairs the Communications Committee for the Global Vitiligo Foundation.
+Dr. Ahmed is actively involved in research and has presented his findings at meetings around the world and in numerous peer-reviewed articles.

 -